williamd1k0/m5-rs/README.md

 ### Known Issues

 - Due to the current implementation, both Cardputer and StickC Plus 2 devices are limited to a maximum frame rate of 15 FPS.
 This limitation likely stems from the devices' constrained processing capabilities and/or inefficiencies in the code.
+- Audio streaming is not supported, as the focus of this project was solely on video streaming.

 ## Usage